Questions Related to Townhouse

 Is there a restaurant on the premise?

 We do not have a restaurant at the resort.
 There are many restaurants within a five-minute drive.
 Most restaurants are seasonal; however, there are a few open throughout the year.
-The resort does offer a continental breakfast on Monday mornings and a Wine and Cheese social hour on Tuesday or Wednesday evening.
+The resort does offer a coffee and donuts hour on Monday mornings and a Wine and Cheese social hour on Tuesday or Wednesday evening.
 We offer a campfire on Monday evenings in the summer and early fall, and we provide the marshmallows for roasting.
-These activities have been suspended during the COVID pandemic.

 From Boston, Massachusetts, it is 281 miles, which is approximately 5 and 1/2 hours.